Valhalla (1986 film): Casting

 The Danish release version of the film features the voices of Dick Kaysø, Preben Kristensen, Laura Bro and Marie Ingerslev.
 The film was translated into other languages including English and German.
 During the production and animation stages, it was initially animated using an English language soundtrack featuring the voices of a primarily British cast.
-In the German dub, Christopher Lee voiced Thor.
+In the German dub, Christopher Lee voiced Thor and Odin.

 Release

 The movie was released in October 1986.
 More than 100 artists had worked hard on the film for 4 years and the total cost of the film was DKK 35 million (5 million euro).
-The movie was an instant hit and for several years and reached number 3 on the Danish box office list.
+The movie was an instant hit for several years and reached number 3 on the Danish box office list.
 In spite of selling more tickets than any other Danish film in 1986, its heavy cost inevitably made it a box-office flop.
 Swan Film made eight spin-off short films for television featuring Quark, the troll character in both the books and the film, before eventually closing down.
 Some of these shorts featured John Cleese as narrator.

 The financial collapse of the Valhalla-production also brought down its sister company, LASER, which had been developing an animated feature film adaptation of Gilgamesh and a laserdisc video game, Pyramid, about a female hero battling various enemies inside an ancient temple structure.
 However, four animators and one producer prior to completing Valhalla regrouped and formed a new company, A. Film A/S, which to date is Denmark's most successful animation studio, producing frequent artistic triumphs and box-office hits.